sozraheem/thesis_2025/README.md

 # BSc_Thesis
 A selection of the code files I have been working on for my BSc Thesis

+## Contents
+- `experiments`: contains all experiments I have conducted on Block-Toeplitz LDA [1] (on data obtained from [2]) prior to applying it on the real dataset
+- `patient_pipeline`: contanis all code I have used for my thesis, applied to the real dataset [3]

 ## Environment setup
 I used Conda to create my environment & install packages.
 The full Conda environment can be recreated with